hemant3370/Delivery_iOS_App/README.md

 * View

 View is represented by the UIView or UIViewController objects which should only display prepared data.
-Also View has a corresponding ViewModel to expose required fuctionality(Ex.
-[DeliveryCellViewModel](Delivery/Modules/Delivery/ViewModels/DeliveryCellViewModel.swift)).

 * ViewModel